Nicole Oresme: Mathematics

 Oresme's most important contributions to mathematics are contained in Tractatus de configurationibus qualitatum et motuum.
 In a quality, or accidental form, such as heat, he distinguished the intensio (the degree of heat at each point) and the extensio (as the length of the heated rod).
 These two terms were often replaced by latitudo and longitudo.
 For the sake of clarity, Oresme conceived the idea of visualizing these concepts by plane figures, approaching what we would now call rectangular coordinates.
 The intensity of the quality was represented by a length or latitudo proportional to the intensity erected perpendicular to the base at a given point on the base line, which represents the longitudo.
 Oresme proposed that the geometrical form of such a figure could be regarded as corresponding to a characteristic of the quality itself.
 Oresme defined a uniform quality as that which is represented by a line parallel to the longitude, and any other quality as difform.
 Uniformly varying qualities are represented by a straight line inclined to the axis of the longitude, while he described many cases of nonuniformly varying qualities.
 Oresme extended this doctrine to figures of three dimensions.
 He considered this analysis applicable to many different qualities such as hotness, whiteness, and sweetness.
 Significantly for later developments, Oresme applied this concept to the analysis of local motion where the latitudo or intensity represented the speed, the longitudo represented the time, and the area of the figure represented the distance travelled.

-He shows that his method of figuring the latitude of forms is applicable to the movement of a point, on condition that the time is taken as longitude and the speed as latitude; quantity is, then, the space covered in a given time.
-In virtue of this transposition, the theorem of the latitudo uniformiter difformis became the law of the space traversed in case of uniformly varied motion; thus Oresme published what was taught over two centuries prior to Galileo's making it famous.
-Diagrams of the velocity of an accelerating object against time in On the Latitude of Forms by Oresme have been cited to credit Oresme with the discovery of "proto bar charts".

-In De configurationibus Oresme introduces the concept of curvature as a measure of departure from straightness, for circles he has the curvature as being inversely proportional to radius and attempts to extend this to other curves as a continuously varying magnitude.
+He formulated a theorem for uniformly accelerated motion, showing distance traveled as the area under a velocity-time graph, predating Galileo. have been cited to credit Oresme with the discovery of "proto bar charts".
+He also proved the divergence of the harmonic series and introduced early concepts of curvature.
+Oresme was the first mathematician to prove this fact, and (after his proof was lost) it was not proven again until the 17th century by Pietro Mengoli.
+He explored fractional powers and probability over infinite sequences, concepts developed centuries later.